coderaiser/cloudcmd/HELP.md

 ---------------
 **Cloud Commander** is very often updated.

-Update is doing automagically but it could be done also manualy.
+Update is doing automatically but it could be done also manualy.
 If you cloned repository you could get last changes with:

     git pull